jonnyblevins/BI-Analyst-Skills-Project/6_TLDR.md

 ## What questions would you ask the librarians in regards to the functional needs (requirements) of the system?

 1. **Current System Usage**:
    - "Can you walk me through how you currently use your paper-based card catalog for lending and returning books?
-Are you also using the Dewey Decimal system?
-I am down with the Dewey, let's keep its spirit alive in the new system!"
-(Buy-in is extremely important in the beginning, and this allows the librarian time to give that librarian-esque deeper dive into the subject of categorization by subject, author, shelf, etc.)
+(Buy-in is extremely important from the beginning, and this allows the librarian time to give that librarian-esque deeper dive into the subject of categorization by subject, author, shelf, etc.)

 2. **Preferred Features**:
    - "Are there any features from your current system that you really like and would want to keep in the new system?"